hank-greene/ac1/README.md

   echo $gatewayId
   igw-09499d5669cd460f9

  6. names the internet gateway
   aws ec2 create-tags --resources "$gatewayId" --tags Key=Name,Value="$gatewayName" aws ec2 create-tags --resources igw-09499d5669cd460f9 --tags Key=Name,Value=AC1_Gateway

  7. creates the subnet

+ 8. names the subnet

+ 9. enables public ip on the subnet

+10. creates the security group for the subnet

+11. names the security group

+12. enables port 22 for ssh

+13. creates the route table

+14. names the route table

+15. adds route to the internet gateway

+16. adds the route table to the subnet